 If a participant is no longer in need of a match, they will be removed from HMIS.
 If they re-connect, their NSQ should be updated in HMIS in order for their assessment to be reviewed at the next Placement Committee.

-Individuals are deemed MIA if staff members have attempted contact more than three times.
-This is done case by case; the participant is given a minimum of three weeks to make contact before they are deemed MIA.
+Individuals are deemed MIA if staff members have attempted contact more than three times This is done case by case; the participant is given a minimum of three weeks to make contact before they are deemed MIA.
 Once a participant makes contact, an HMIS note will be made and their CAA status will be changed and they will be put back on the triage list.

 Placement Process